 The Whitefish is sometimes referred to as a "humpback" fish due to its disproportionately small head in comparison to the length of its body.
-On average, Whitefish weigh around 7kg (4 lb).
-They can grow to 79 cm (31 in) but are more frequently seen around 51 cm (20 in) in length.
-The largest Whitefish caught on rod and reel was over 7 kg (15 lb) in Clear Lake in Ontario Canada in 1983.
-It is a valuable commercial fish that is occasionally taken for consumption by sport fishermen as well.
-Whitefish fillets are also available in some North American grocery stores.
+On average, Whitefish weigh around 4 lbs (2 kg).
+They can grow to 31 inches but are more frequently seen around 20 inches in length.

 Where to Find Whitefish

 Whitefish are cool water fish.
-They are found in many inland lakes, and they have been known to enter brackish waters (where salt and fresh water meet) as well.
+They are found in many inland lakes and they have been known to enter brackish waters (where saltwater and freshwater meet) as well.
 They are found throughout much of Canada and parts of the northern United States, including all of the 5 Great Lakes.

 Understanding Whitefish Behavior